AnyChart/docs.anychart.com/Basic_Charts_Types/LineSplineStepLine_Charts.md

 <a name="colors"/>
 ## Colors

 AnyChart uses default color palette to colorize data elements of chart automatically even if you have not define special colors.
-But you can use your own palettes or palettes shipped with AnyChart.
-Also you can set and apply the color to exact data series or data point.
+But you can set and apply the color to exact data series or data point.

 <a name="color_setting"/>
 ### Colorizing Elements